 Undoubtedly, introducing online exams required a significant economic investment and management support for Kozminski University.
 The university successfully faced this challenge due to the commitment and dedication of the team involved with the project.
 The Examination Team at KU consists of 7 people who are responsible for providing IT support at the exam day, and their dynamic rota calendar.

-Kozminski University and Inspera have a close and continuous communication.
+Kozminski University and Inspera have close and continuous communication.
 Representatives from both sides meet regularly to welcome any improvement suggestions and to ensure that we provide an excellent support through Inspera’s Service Desk.
 We have attended together several conferences to promote digital assessment.

 KU has been promoting the use of Inspera Assessment internally through personal training and support for staff, while keeping the participation voluntary.
-The implementation has been continuously increasing and, as Gorlushko explains, already in the first year, 25% of staff was trained and conducting exams in Inspera Assessment.
+The implementation has been continuously increasing and, as Gorlushko explains, already in the first year, 25% of staff were trained and conducting exams in Inspera Assessment.

 Kozminski conducts digital exams for final and midterm examinations in the university’s computer labs.

 KU students taking an exam at a computer lab

 A differentiating feature of business schools from other universities is that they frequently have exams that include case method studies.
 Inspera Assessment offers a variety of question types that meet the needs of this type of examination, such as composite question type, numeric entry and functionality to upload assignments or essays.
 Inspera Assessment is also integrated with the university’s Student Information Systems (SIS), which enables sharing of student profiles when configuring an exam.
 Valeriia recognises that “it is a major step forward to have everything accessible from one place”.